|Total identified casualties||1015 Find these records|

-Visitors are advised not to leave possessions lying visible in their car as theft is common at the municipal car park in front of the cemetery
+Visitors are advised not to leave any valuable possessions in their car as theft is common at the car park in front of the cemetery.

 The village of Groesbeek is in the east of the Netherlands and approx 10kms south east of the city of Nijmegen.
 From the A73 motorway NIJMEGEN to VENLO take exit 3 (Afrit 3) MALDEN / GROESBEEK / MOOK / HEUMEN / OVERASSELT.
 Follow signs for N271 MOOK.
 Continue through the village of MOLENHOEK and in the village of MOOK turn left at the roundabout (CWGC sign for MOOK WAR CEMETERY) onto the GROESBEEKSEWEG.
 Continue for approx 4.5kms and then turn left at the roundabout onto the PANNENSTRAAT.
 Continue through the town where the road name changes to DORPSTRAAT.
 Turn left onto BURGEMEESTER OTTENHOFFSTRAAT (CWGC Sign).
 After approx 100m turn right (CWGC sign) onto ZEVENHEUVELENWEG.
 The cemetery is approx 2kms along this road on the right.
 The cemetery address is:- Zevenheuvelenweg 38 6561 Groesbeek Netherlands GPS Location is:- N 51 47 52 E 05 55 51

 The Groesbeek Memorial stands within Groesbeek Canadian War Cemetery.
 Visitors are advised not to leave possessions lying visible in their car as theft is common at the municipal car park in front of the cemetery Wheelchair access to cemetery possible via main entrance.
 For further information regarding wheelchair access, please contact our Enquiries Section on telephone number 01628 507200.